negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 {Real-World Performance Data of the Conveyor System Under Different Load Conditions.\cite{todkar2018design}}

-This table shows the conveyor system's performance during tests with different loads, including its speed and power usage, confirming its design effectiveness.
+This table shows the conveyor system's performance during tests with different loads, including its speed and power usage, confirming its design effectivenessd.[5]

-In essence, we're talking about the journey of creating an industrial marvel that's built to effortlessly move mountains of coal.
-It's a tale of engineering wizardry, where meticulous planning, rigorous testing, and a bit of digital magic come together to create a system that's not just efficient and reliable but also a testament to human ingenuity in tackling the challenges of the industrial world.[5]

 ## Chapter 5: Conveyor Belt Troubles